-School District U-46 serves families in 11 communities across 90 square miles within Chicago’s northwest suburbs, including Bartlett, Elgin, Hanover Park, South Elgin, Streamwood and Wayne and portions of Carol Stream, Hoffman Estates, St. Charles, Schaumburg and West Chicago.
-The District is nestled in the Fox River Valley, approximately 45 minutes west of downtown Chicago, and includes communities within Cook, DuPage, and Kane counties.
+School District U-46 serves families in 11 communities across 90 square miles within Chicago’s northwest suburbs, including Bartlett, Elgin, Hanover Park, South Elgin, Streamwood and Wayne and portions of Carol Stream, Hoffman Estates, St. Charles, Schaumburg, and West Chicago.
+The District is located in the Fox River Valley, approximately 45 minutes west of downtown Chicago, and includes communities within Cook, DuPage, and Kane counties.
 The majority of our towns and cities are easily accessible from major interstates and commuter rail lines.

-Nearly 30 percent of our students are English Learners, a demographic that paved the way for U-46 to develop a renowned dual language program.The program allows many students to maintain their first language of Spanish while learning a second and also offers an opportunity for all students to become fluent in Spanish in addition to English and any other languages they may speak at home.
-Today, more than 10,000 students are developing bilingualism and biliteracy skills in our U-46 classrooms.
-On any given day, children are speaking both English and Spanish as they discuss concepts in language arts, math, science and more.
+More than 30 percent of our students are English Learners, a demographic that paved the way for U-46 to develop its renowned Dual Language program.The program allows many students to maintain their first language of Spanish while learning English and also offers an opportunity for all students to become fluent in Spanish in addition to English and any other languages they may speak at home.
+With the Dual Language program now serving students in kindergarten through 10th grade, more than 11,000 students are developing bilingualism and biliteracy skills in our U-46 classrooms.
+On any given day, children are speaking both English and Spanish as they discuss concepts in language arts, math, science, and more.

 “We are doing incredible work here in one of the state’s most multicultural districts,” said Tony Sanders, U-46 Chief Executive Officer.
 “Together, with parents and our dedicated staff, we are building new pathways to ensure our students are prepared to succeed in college and careers.”